dfrommi/groovy-pandoc/README.md

 If transformation closure expects one parameter, then the Pandoc element is passed.

-If 2 parameters are expected, then first one is still the Pandoc element and second is metadata object (`net.frommknecht.pandoc.types.Meta`), which is a representation of YAML metadata at beginning of document.
+If 2 parameters are expected, then first one is still the Pandoc element and second is metadata object (`Meta`), which is a representation of YAML metadata at beginning of document.

 ### Example
 The source code contains some example filters in directory `src/examples`.
 Let's have a closer look at the Behead example, which transforms all headers with level greater or equal to 2 to a paragraph with emphasized text.